JeroenSlobbe/Tutorials/DockerHardening/readme.md

 ![The attacker can read both the config file secret and the environment variable](./img/29-secrets-exposed-in-config-and-env.png)

 As you can see, the attacker can access both.
 However, is this really avoidable?
 Well partially.
-Let's first move our secrets to a key-vault and then reflect on the problem being solved.
+Let's first move our secrets to a keyvault and then reflect on the problem being solved.
 For this demo, I picked hashicorpvault as our keyvault.
-A deep dive into key management solutions and how they can be managed as part of the broader environment will be addressed in another write up.
-To demonstrate the improvement the key-vault makes, we need to slightly update our `app.py` and `config.py`
+A deep dive into key management solutions and how they can be managed as part of the broader environment will be addressed in another write-up.
+To demonstrate the improvement the keyvault makes, we need to slightly update our `app.py` and `config.py`

 #### Fetch and run hashicorp vault